taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/03-redux-architecture.md

 ...
 ~~~~~~~~

-- the application should work as before
+The application should operate as before.

 ## Part 14: Connect React with Redux

-- the component tree already re-renders when you dispatch an action
-- but you want to wire up component indepdently with the Redux store without using the Redux store directly
-- moreover you don't want to re-render the whole component tree, but only the components where the state or props have changed
-- first, install the library that can be used to connect both worlds
+In this part you will connect the React and Redux in a more sophisticated way.
+The component tree already re-renders when you dispatch an action.
+However, you might  want to wire up components indepdently with the Redux store without using the Redux store directly.
+In addition, you don't want to re-render the whole component tree, but only the components where the state or props have changed.
+Let's change this by using the react-redux library that connects both worlds.

 {title="Command Line",lang="text"}
 ~~~~~~~~
 npm install --save react-redux
 ~~~~~~~~

-- use the `Provider` component, that makes the Redux store available to all component below, in your root component
+You can use the `Provider` component, which makes the Redux store available to all components below, in your root component.

 {title="src/index.js",lang="javascript"}
 ~~~~~~~~